-- Identify characteristics that are associated with ideal measure sets for public reporting and payment programs. - Not absolute rules; provide general guidance and complement program-specific statutory and regulatory requirements - Focus should be on the selection of high-quality measures that address healthcare priorities, fill measurement gaps, and increase alignment. - Reference for: - Evaluating the relative strengths and weaknesses of a program measure set - How the addition of an individual measure would contribute to the set - MAP uses the MSC to guide its recommendations.
+- Identify characteristics that are associated with ideal measure sets for public reporting and payment programs. - Not absolute rules; provide general guidance and complement program-specific statutory and regulatory requirements - Focus should be on the selection of high-quality measures that address the NQS's three aims, fill measurement gaps, and increase alignment. - Reference for: - Evaluating the relative strengths and weaknesses of a program measure set - How the addition of an individual measure would contribute to the set - MAP uses the MSC to guide its recommendations.
 The MSC are the basis of the preliminary analysis algorithm.